-Althought fish-skin is ritually pure, we don’t write on it, because of the filth, which does not come away during processing.
-The skin of an embryo counts as skin for this purpose, and we may werite sifrei Torah, tefillin and mezuot on it.
+Althought fish skin is ritually pure, we don’t write on it because of the filth, which does not come away during processing.
+The skin of an embryo counts as skin for this purpose, and we may write sifrei Torah, tefillin and mezzuzot on it.
 This is the best kind of skin.
-After that, bird skin, and after that the skin of wilde animals, ths skin domesticated bests, and animals which died naturally. (translated from Keset HaSofer by Jen Taylor Freedman).
+After that, bird skin followed by the skin of wild animals, the skin of domesticated beasts and animals which died naturally. (translated from Keset HaSofer by Jen Taylor Freedman).

 Almost 100% of the parchment used in the writing of Jewish sacred texts is manufactured in Israel.
 Most of these factories are family-owned, cottage industry.
 The parchment making family with whom I have been working for 10 years, owners of seven factories in Israel and a scribing supply store, explains it like this.
 Parchment manufactures have contracts with packinghouses, mostly in Argentina and the US.
 These are the sort of slaughterhouses that do not let outsiders visit.
 The kind of places like we heard about and “saw” in Food Inc. These are packinghouses whereanimals live in horrific conditions, often standing shoulder high in their own feces, crowded and fed substandard diets with fillers, sugar candies and other unfit substances for growing cows.